euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 :ref:`ig-domain-grids`.
 The parametric mesh is simply the tensor product of the knot vectors defining the parametrization - the lines correspond to the knot vector values.
-In our case there are four unique knot values in the first parametric axis, while five in the second axis.
+In our case there are four unique knot values in the first parametric axis and five in the second axis.
 The control mesh has vertices given by the NURBS patch control points and connectivity corresponding to the tensor product nature of the patch.
 The Bézier mesh will be described below.
-The thin blue lines are iso-lines of the NURBS parametrization.
+The thin blue lines are iso-lines of the NURBS parametrization, as in Figure :ref:`domain`.

 On a single patch, such as our whole domain, the NURBS basis can be arbitrarily smooth - this is another compelling feature not easily obtained by FEM.
 The